libp2p/js-libp2p/README.md

 ## Description

-Identify is a STUN protocol, used by libp2p-swarmin order to broadcast and learn about the `ip:port` pairs a specific peer is available through and to know when a new stream muxer is established, so a conn can be reused.
+Identify is a STUN protocol, used by libp2p-swarm in order to broadcast and learn about the `ip:port` pairs a specific peer is available through and to know when a new stream muxer is established, so a conn can be reused.

 ## How does it work